pengelana/VTL/README.md

 1. COVID-19 PCR test two days before flight to Singapore.
 2. Complete [SG Arrival Card with Electronic Health Declaration](https://www.ica.gov.sg/enter-depart/entry_requirements/sg-arrival-card), 3 days before flight to Singapore.
 3. Use [Safe Travel Concierge](https://safetravel.changiairport.com/arrivalswabtest/#/) to book on-arrival PCR Test (S$125).
-4. Go to the Airport early, bring hardcopy for Airline Check-in:
+4. Go to the Airport early (3.5 -4 hours)
+5. Bring hardcopy for Airline Check-in:
    1. **NEGATIVE** COVID-19 PCR test.
    2. Vaccination Certificate.

 ![Screen Shot 2022-01-16 at 8 02 50 PM](https://user-images.githubusercontent.com/787301/149659368-cd381577-0bff-4954-ade0-21134d7e6317.png)

-5. Check-in to the departure gate on time.
+6. Check-in to the departure gate on time.
-6. When arrive to Singapore, use Automated Immigration Gates.
+7. When arrive to Singapore, use Automated Immigration Gates.
 Reduce contact with other people.
-7. After exit from Automated Immigration Gates, ICA (Immigration and Checkpoints Authority) will send automatic email to you to inform your arrival status, **IMPORTANT:** _DO NOT MISSED THIS EMAIL_.
+8. After exit from Automated Immigration Gates, ICA (Immigration and Checkpoints Authority) will send automatic email to you to inform your arrival status, **IMPORTANT:** _DO NOT MISSED THIS EMAIL_.
-8. Complete COVID-19 PCR at the airport and immediately go home with Taxi.
+9. Complete COVID-19 PCR at the airport and immediately go home with Taxi.
-9. Isolate until COVID-19 PCR test result coming back **NEGATIVE**.
+10. Isolate until COVID-19 PCR test result coming back **NEGATIVE**.
-10. Welcome Home.
+11. Welcome Home.